+<replication-trigger>

-The <replication-trigger> element determines when the container should consider that session data must be replicated across the cluster.
-The rationale for this setting is that after a mutable object stored as a session attribute is accessed from the session, in the absence of a setAttribute call the container has no clear way to know if the object (and hence the session state) has been modified and needs to be replicated.
+element determines when the container should consider that session data must be replicated across the cluster.
+The rationale for this setting is that after a mutable object stored as a session attribute is accessed from the session, in the absence of a setAttribute call, the container has no clear way to know if the object (and hence the session state) has been modified and needs to be replicated.
 This element has 3 valid values:

-- SET_AND_GET is conservative but not optimal (performance-wise): it will always replicate session data even if its content has not been modified but simply accessed.
+SET_AND_GET is conservative but not optimal (performance-wise): it will always replicate session data even if its content has only been accessed and not modified.
 This setting made (a little) sense in JBoss Enterprise Application Platform 4 since using it was a way to ensure that every request triggered replication of the session's timestamp.
-Since setting max_unreplicated_interval to 0 accomplishes the same thing at much lower cost, using SET_AND_GET makes no sense with Enterprise Application Platform 5. - SET_AND_NON_PRIMITIVE_GET is conservative but will only replicate if an object of a nonprimitive type has been accessed (i.e. the object is not of a well-known immutable JDK type such as Integer, Long, String, etc.) This is the default value. - SET assumes that the developer will explicitly callsetAttribute on the session if the data needs to be replicated.
+Since setting max_unreplicated_interval to 0 accomplishes the same thing at much lower cost, using SET_AND_GET makes no sense with JBoss Enterprise Application Platform 5 or JBoss Enterprise Web Platform 5.

+SET_AND_NON_PRIMITIVE_GET is conservative but will only replicate if an object of a non-primitive type has been accessed (in effect, the object is not of a well-known immutable JDK type such as Integer, Long, String, etc.) This is the default value.

+SET assumes that the developer will explicitly call setAttribute on the session if the data needs to be replicated.
 This setting prevents unnecessary replication and can have a major beneficial impact on performance, but requires very good coding practices to ensure setAttribute is always called whenever a mutable object stored in the session is modified.